aaronli7/CEA-web/README.md

 **Login page**: For user to login.
 [Login](https://info8000.aranisme.top/login)

-**Main page**: For authenticated user to simulate the tomato growth and check the result.
+**Main page**: For user to simulate the tomato growth and check the result.

 ## Tools
 **Flask, bootstrap, Jquery, canvasJS, Ajax**

 ## Deployment
-The web application has been deployed on a google cloud platform.
-Please check the link: [tomato simulator!](https://info8000.aranisme.top/signup)
+The web application has been deployed on a google cloud platform at: [tomato simulator!](https://info8000.aranisme.top/)

 Login:
 ```